State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Methodology

-Finally, we aim to represent the test function and the solution by a linear finite combination of so-called basis functions, i.e., $w=\sum_i c_i\phi_i, v=\sum_i a_i\phi_i$.
-This study uses the Lagrange interpolation polynomials, each of which is constructed based on vertices of the triangle element.
-Because coefficients $c_i$ should be arbitrary, this along with condition (\ref{boundary-condition-a}) leads to a coupled system of linear algebraic equation of type $Ka=F$.
-Each entry of matrix $K$ corresponds to basis function involved integrals on the right-hand side of Eq. (\ref{weak-diffusion-pde}).
-When we choose $N$ number of one degree of Lagrange interpolation polynomials, the $K$ is of $N\times N$ size. $F$ corresponds to the basis function involved integrals on the right-hand side of Eq. (\ref{weak-diffusion-pde}).
-Solving this linear system gives us the estimates of $a_i$, i.e., the approximate solution $v$.
+In addition to the linear approximation to the value function Eq.~\eqref{basis_func_appro}, we also represent the test function by a linear combination of basis functions, i.e., $\omega(s)=\sum_{i=1}^n c_i\phi_i(s)$.
+We use the Lagrange interpolation polynomials as basis functions \Wording{for the test and value functions, constructed based on nodes of the triangle elements.} Substituting the approximations of value and test functions into Eq.~\eqref{weak-diffusion-pde}, we get an equation for the weights $c_i$ and $w_i$.
+Because coefficients $c_i$ should be arbitrary, this along with condition \Wording{(\ref{boundary-condition-b})} leads to a coupled system of linear algebraic equation of type $KW=F$.
+Each entry of the matrix $K$ corresponds to \Wording{integrals over the product of derivatives of basis functions} on the right-hand side of Eq. (\ref{weak-diffusion-pde}).
+If we choose $n$ number of Lagrange interpolation polynomials, the $K$ is of $n\times n$ size. $F$ corresponds to \Wording{the remaining integrals} on the both hand sides of Eq. (\ref{weak-diffusion-pde}).
+Solving this linear system gives the estimates of $w_i$, i.e., the approximate value function $v(s)$.

 We make two notes here.
-First, we may use a subset of $\mathbb{S}$ to perform the finite element methods.
-This is because the finite element methods approximate the solution with high precision.
-Fig. \ref{fig:meshes-subset} provides an example of using subset of states.
-The red dots are selected states and red triangle elements are used in finite element methods.
-We will demonstrate in numerical examples in the later section.
-Second, different types of applications and equations may require different designs of meshes.
-Due to the limited space, we will discuss how to choose meshes in the future work.
+First, we may choose a relatively small number of state points to form $\mathbb{S}'$ for the finite element method.
+This is because the finite element method approximate the solution with high precision.
+Fig. \ref{fig:meshes-subset} provides an example of using a smaller number of \Wording{larger elements, which are pinned to fewer discrete states compared to Fig.~\ref{fig:meshes}.} The red dots \Wording{are the selected states and red triangles are the corresponding elements.} We will demonstrate this point in numerical examples in Section~\ref{sect:expt}.
+Second, different types of applications and equations may require different \Wording{mesh designs.}